elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 ### Unit tests

+Testing React component that use the injectI18n higher-order component is more complicated because `injectI18n()` creates a wrapper component around the component defined in the app.

+Shallow rendering only tests one level deep and we want to test the rendering of the component defined for the app, so we need to access it via the wrapper's `WrappedComponent` property.
+Its value will be the component we passed into `injectI18n()`.

-When testing React component that use the injectI18n higher-order component, use the `shallowWithIntl` helper function defined in `test_utils/enzyme_helpers` to render the component.
+When testing such component, use the `shallowWithIntl` helper function defined in `test_utils/enzyme_helpers` and pass the component's `WrappedComponent` property to render the wrapped component.
 This will shallow render the component with Enzyme and inject the necessary context and props to use the intl mock defined in test_utils/mocks/intl.

 Use the `mountWithIntl` helper function to mount render the component.